Chat with us, powered by LiveChat

 While both Flutter and Cordova have features like Hot Reloading and Live Reloading, Flutter is way faster than Cordova.
 It supports automated testing to analyze code and mark down possible errors.
 Hot reloading instantly makes changes in the app after any changes in the code.

 While having some easy-to-use debugging tools, Cordova does not have such automated testing functions as Flutter.
-However, you can use LiveReload, which is very much similar to Hot Reload to help you save time on recompiling the updates after changes in the code.
+However, you can use LiveReload, which is very similar to Hot Reload, to help you save time on recompiling the updates after changes in the code.

 Winner: Flutter